VicDario/petva-backend/README.md

             "birth" : "pet's birth date" -> Optional
         }

+        returns:    201 if the pet was added

-- `[POST] /api/fundation/transfer` Transfer a pet to an user.
+- `[POST] /api/foundation/transfer` Transfer a pet to an user.
     >Foundation must be logged in

     JSON body must have this data:

         {
             "email_user": "some email"
             "id_pet": number -> This id must be from a pet belonging to the foundation }

+        returns:    201 if the pet was transferred
+                    404 if the pet or user were not found

+- `[GET] /api/foundation/pets/<int:pet_id>/history` Get the history of a pet.
+    >Foundation must be logged in

+        returns:    200 if the pet was found
+                    404 if the pet was not found

+- `[POST] /api//foundation/pets/<int:pet_id>/history/vaccine/add` Add a vaccine to history of a pet.
+    >Foundation must be logged in

+    JSON body must have this data:

+        {
+            "date": "some date",
+            "lot": "some lot",
+            "name": "some name",
+            "laboratory": "some laboratory"
+        }

+        returns:    201 if the vaccine was added
+                    404 if the pet was not found

+- `[POST] /api/foundation/pets/<int:pet_id>/history/diagnostic/add` Add a diagnostic to history of a pet.
+    >Foundation must be logged in

+    JSON body must have this data:

+        {
+            "date": "some date",
+            "diagnostic": "some diagnostic",
+            "doctor_name": "some doctor_name"
+        }

+        returns:    201 if the diagnostic was added 404 if the pet was not found

+- `[POST] /api/foundation/pets/<int:pet_id>/history/surgery/add` Add a surgery to history of a pet.
+    >Foundation must be logged in

+    JSON body must have this data:

+        {
+            "date": "some date",
+            "description": "some description",
+            "doctor_name": "some doctor_name"
+        }

+        returns:    201 if the surgery was added
+                    404 if the pet was not found